KnowledgeCaptureAndDiscovery/somef/docs/usage.md

                                   SOMEF was not able to find.
 The report will be placed in  $PATH_missing.json, where
                                   $PATH is -o, -c or -g.
+  -kt, --keep_tmp PATH            SOMEF will NOT delete the temporary folder
+                                  where files are stored for analysis.
+Files will be stored at the
+                                  desired path

   -h, --help                      Show this message and exit.
 ```